pb-dot/Socket_Programming/README.md

 - ./app.out <iterface Name> <targetIp> // press enter
 - <b>  Press ctrl+c to see results</b>

+## TFTP client : Compatible with any standard TFTP SERVER
+### How to run my standard TFTP CLIENT :
+- Copy all the .c files and the makefile in a folder
+- cd into that folder
+- make       // press enter
+- ./client [Server IP] [69] r   // for reading files from server
+- ./client [Server IP] [69] w   // for writing files to server

 		Feel free to contribute to our repository and enhance the software ecosystem!

 		Happy coding!